Stamford Search

 • shortlist delivery

-• candidate fit against the agreed search brief
+• candidate alignment with the agreed brief

-• process momentum
+• search momentum

 Why This Matters